nikaspran/nikaspran.github.io/about.md

 I'm a **Senior Front-End Engineer** and a **Team Lead**.

-I build products, solve difficult problems and write quality code.
+I ship products, solve difficult problems and deliver quality code.

 ### Social